aws-samples/mwaa-disaster-recovery/README.md

 ### WS-6: Explore the Airflow UI

 From MWAA console, explore the Airflow UI, it should have the following DAGs available:
-- [backup_metadata](assets/dags/mwaa_dr/backup_metadata.py) - this backs up metadata based on the provided schedule and should be **enabled**
+- [backup_metadata](assets/dags/mwaa_dr/backup_metadata.py) - this backs up metadata based on the provided schedule and should be **enabled**.
+There is a small chance that the MWAA scheduler had not finished parsing/detecting this DAG before the stack deployment enabled it, in which case, it will appear paused.
+Ensure that you unpause it in the Airflow UI.
 - [cleanup_metadata](assets/dags/mwaa_dr/cleanup_metadata.py) - this DAG provided as a part of the [mwaa_dr](assets/dags/mwaa_dr/) framework will cleanup the metadata store for restore to work without database constraint violations.
 This is a utility DAG and can used as needed during DR testing on the existing secondary MWAA environment.
-The DAG should be in **disabled** state. **NOTE**: it is highly recommended to run this DAG before the warm standby DR testing to avoid restore failure due to database key constraints violations.
+The DAG should be in the **disabled** state.
-- [restore_metadata](assets/dags/mwaa_dr/restore_metadata.py) - this DAG will restore metadata from S3 backup and should be in **disabled** state
+- [restore_metadata](assets/dags/mwaa_dr/restore_metadata.py) - this DAG will restore metadata from S3 backup and should be in the **disabled** state.

 Feel free to upload additional dags and play around to generate some metadata for the backup restore process.
 Here is a [sample dag](https://airflow.apache.org/docs/apache-airflow/2.5.1/tutorial/fundamentals.html) that you can upload in the `dags` folder of your DAGs S3 bucket.